 Most of us can point to people or experiences that helped direct our path from childhood, through school, and on to our careers and adult lives.
 Sure, we stumbled.
 But there was an enormous safety net to keep us moving forward.

-Now imagine how different life would be without that support.
+Now imagine how different life would be without that.
 Maybe you don’t have access to a good education because of where you live.
 Or school takes second place to work because you need to help support your family.
-And maybe there isn’t someone in your life who can help keep you engaged and on track.
-You may have to work to help support your family, or struggle daily just to get enough to eat.
+And maybe there isn’t someone in your life who can keep you engaged and on track.

 Think about the statistics.
 Six out of ten school children in Detroit live in poverty.
 That rate increased 25 percent between 2008 and 2015.
 Only 1 in 10 children are proficient readers when they reach 3rd grade.
 And 1 in 4 won’t graduate from high school.

 The Improv Project offers these young people tools to change that story.
 For $170 in tuition, our students develop the ability to collaborate, listen to others’ views, build literacy skills, and learn to take risks in a safe, supportive setting.
 Their teachers tell us these young improvisers attend school more regularly, engage in class, and achieve stronger academic growth.

 The best part is these lessons and your impact endure long after improv class ends.
 Our work is possible because of support from people like you.
 You can donate here.